What to know before you visit

 Of special interest are three electric vehicle charging stations, two Tesla chargers and one universal charger.
 For visitors who own electric cars, you can now charge your car in the park!

-Paving will be completed in the spring of 2020 in the following areas: the parking lot beside the Visitor Centre, the Ominnik Marsh trailhead, and the emergency access road into the Clear Lake Cabin Area.
-This road is not designed for day to day use, as such it will be closed with removable bollards.
+Paving will be completed in 2020 in the following areas: the parking lot beside the Visitor Centre, the Ominnik Marsh trailhead, and the emergency access road into the Clear Lake Cabin Area.
+This road is not designed for daily use, as such it will be closed with removable bollards.

 Conservation of Heritage Buildings:

-Three Heritage Buildings in the park received new foundations this summer and fall: the Whirlpool North Warden Residence at the East Gate NHS, the former Doctor’s Residence at 140 TaWaPit, and 154 Columbine.
-Friends of Riding Mountain National Park are expected to move back into 154 Columbine near the end of November 2019.
+Three Heritage Buildings in the park received new foundations last summer and fall: the Whirlpool North Warden Residence at the East Gate National Historic Site, the former Doctor’s Residence at 140 TaWaPit, and 154 Columbine.
+Friends of Riding Mountain National Park moved back into 154 Columbine during the winter.

 Trees were removed last winter around the former Doctor’s Residence and landscaping was completed around the building after the foundation was replaced.
 FireSmart tree removals were completed around the Anishinabe Sharing Lodge this fall to safeguard the building from fire, tree fall, moss build up on the roof, and small animal access.

-The log refinishing work at the East Gate National Historic Site kiosk and the Gatekeepers Cottage will continue in the spring of 2020.
+The log refinishing work at the East Gate NHS kiosk and the Gatekeepers Cottage will continue this spring and summer.

 Restoration work at Grey Owl's Cabin took place in the spring of 2019, which involved replacing the concrete foundation pads and rotten bottom logs.
-Last winter, all four windows were removed and taken into the workshop for repair and re-putty.
 Visit our website for more information on the restoration work happening at Grey Owl’s Cabin

 During the fall and winter of 2018, both the Bandstand and Tennis Clubhouse were re-shingled.
 In addition, all of the Tennis Clubhouse windows were removed and taken to the Restoration Workshop at Lower Fort Garry for repair, re-puttying and painting.

-For up-to-date information on road closure, construction delays and infrastructure work, please visit us at: Important Bulletins
+For up-to-date information on road closures, construction delays and infrastructure work, please visit us at: Important Bulletins